-Description 2021 data 2022 data Notes Energy (continued) Energy intensity (GJ/\$M revenue) 274 267 Reduction in energy consumption since 2019 (%) N/A 12% Reductions from the 2019 baseline, with a new metric/go to the impacts of COVID-19 on commercial aviation.
-We a and we will continue to monitor our progress against our Total energy reduction projects Over 100 72 Not inclusive of all energy reduction projects.
-Based on en Product safety % of facilities or sites that provide products and services that have a certified QMS or have a plan to achieve certification 100% 100% of sites that produce products being certified under AS9100 - 262 AS9100 - 228 AS9100, AS9110, AS9120 or ISO 9001 AS9110 - 51 AS9110 - 43 AS9120 - 7 ■ AS9120 - 6 ISO 9001 - 46 ■ ISO 9001 - 45 Safety of work-related incidents 634 544 of serious work-related incidents 2 3 of work-related fatalities 1 0 Total Recordable Incident Rate (TRIR) 0.36 0.30 TRIR is a workplace safety metric measuring recordable in injuries and non-supervised contractors.
-Lost Day Incident Rate (LDIR) 0.12 0.08 LDIR is a workplace safety metric measuring incidents resu % decrease in high-chemical/high-noise risks since 2021 N/A 14% We conducted a complete analysis of chemical and noise r chemical/high-noise risk identified between 2021 and 202 of OSHA VPP-certified sites 57 54 The number of sites in 2022 represents a decrease due to a because of the reduced number of onsite employees. % decrease in high and elevated ergonomic risks since 2015 85% 88% We use the 2015 baseline for high ergonomic risk, as both United Technologies, had 2020 goals to reduce risk from t original goals.
-Any new high or elevated risks identified fr assessments will be incorporated into the baseline metrics to include ergonomic design considerations for all new pr we head into the 2030 goal cycle, any high or elevated rish will again be considered for additional risk reduction.
-Not acquisition were added to the baseline in 2022; however, % decrease in medium ergonomic risks since 2020 16% 25% The baseline for medium risk was set in 2020 after the me or elevated risk reduced to a medium risk is excluded from risks related to the Rockwell Collins acquisition were adde unchanged. % of applicable sites that have met requirements to ensure robust near-miss reporting 34% 80% goal starting in 2022.
-Our energy reductions are due in part anticipate that those reductions will erode as travel increases ur 2025 goal.
+Description 2021 data 2022 data Notes Energy (continued) Energy intensity (GJ/\$M revenue) 274 267 Reduction in energy consumption since 2019 (%) N/A 12% Reductions from the 2019 baseline, with a new metric/goal starting in 2022.
+Our energy reductions are due in part to the impacts of COVID-19 on commercial aviation.
+We anticipate that those reductions will erode as travel increases and we will continue to monitor our progress against our 2025 goal.
+Total energy reduction projects Over 100 72 Not inclusive of all energy reduction projects.
+Based on energy reduction thresholds set by each business.
+Product safety % of facilities or sites that provide products and services that have a certified QMS or have a plan to achieve certification 100% 100% of sites that produce products being certified under ■ AS9100 - 262 ■ AS9100 - 228 AS9100, AS9110, AS9120 or ISO 9001 ■ AS9110 - 51 ■ AS9110 - 43 ■ AS9120 - 7 ■ AS9120 - 6 ■ ISO 9001 - 46 ■ ISO 9001 - 45 Safety of work-related incidents 634 544 of serious work-related incidents 2 3 of work-related fatalities 1 0 Total Recordable Incident Rate (TRIR) 0.36 0.30 TRIR is a workplace safety metric measuring recordable incidents as defined by OSHA.
+Excludes non-work-related injuries and non-supervised contractors.
+Lost Day Incident Rate (LDIR) 0.12 0.08 LDIR is a workplace safety metric measuring incidents resulting in lost work days. % decrease in high-chemical/high-noise risks since 2021 N/A 14% We conducted a complete analysis of chemical and noise risks in 2021 to establish this baseline.
+Any new high-chemical/high-noise risk identified between 2021 and 2024 will be included in the baseline. of OSHA VPP-certified sites 57 54 The number of sites in 2022 represents a decrease due to site closures or sites withdrawing from the program because of the reduced number of onsite employees. % decrease in high and elevated ergonomic risks since 2015 85% 88% We use the 2015 baseline for high ergonomic risk, as both of our heritage organizations, Raytheon Company and United Technologies, had 2020 goals to reduce risk from that baseline.
+Our 2025 goal is a continuation of their original goals.
+Any new high or elevated risks identified from 2022 through 2024 through industrial ergonomic assessments will be incorporated into the baseline metrics and prioritized for risk reduction.
+Operations are expected to include ergonomic design considerations for all new processes to prevent the introduction of new high risks.
+As we head into the 2030 goal cycle, any high or elevated risks that were reduced to medium in the 2025 goal cycle will again be considered for additional risk reduction.
+Note that ergonomic risks related to the Rockwell Collins acquisition were added to the baseline in 2022; however, the 2025 goals were unchanged. % decrease in medium ergonomic risks since 2020 16% 25% The baseline for medium risk was set in 2020 after the merger when the 2025 goals were established.
+Any high or elevated risk reduced to a medium risk is excluded from the medium risk reduction goal.
+Note that ergonomic risks related to the Rockwell Collins acquisition were added to the baseline in 2022; however, the 2025 goals were unchanged. % of applicable sites that have met requirements to ensure robust near-miss reporting 34% 80%